ShadowTemplate/computer-networks-assignments/README.md

 # Computer Networks Assignments

-A collection of assignments for the course of Computer Networks.
+A collection of assignments for the course of Computer Networks involving TCP and UDP protocols.

 ---
 ## Information